yangit/flactyl/README.md

 This will produce files in the `./output` folder and they can be used for JLCPCB.com printing, that includes `.pos` and `.bom` files for SMT assembly, that you only need to solder hotswap connectors for choc switches, and headers for Nice!Nano.
 If you are looking to make any changes, go under `./ergogen/input` folder and change config files there.

-#### kikad
-This folder contains different versions of kicad files I have already sent to JLCPCB.

 ## Photos